w3f/research/docs/polkadot/implementors-guide/guide.md

   * move to "pending approval" state. (pass along any configuration information that is liable to change)

 misbehavior reports and secondary checks:
   * Secondary checks will also be submitted within the block.
 This may lead to slashing as a secondary check period ends.
+We want to catch and punish for the cases of misbehavior that violate the protocol and put its security at risk.
+One of such cases is submitting conflicting votes on the same `CandidateReceipt`.Other examples include violations to AnV protocol or equivocations in finality.
+Misbehavior handling is implemented in
+    * Runtime as an entry point.
+    * Code in the Node that assists submitting misbehavior reports.

 finalization: (not finality)
   * ensure that required updates (bitfields and backed candidates) occurred within the block.